qwewqa/sonolus.py/docs/reference/constructs.md

 (i := 1)
 ```

-The ternary operator is supported for, but the condition must be a `Num` and the restriction for variable definitions
+The ternary operator is supported for, but the condition must be a `Num`.
+If the operands are not nums,
-applies:
+the condition must be a compile-time constant or this will be considered an error:

 ```python
 # Ok